audestl/A2_Comp472/README.md

 # Note:

 We decided to not include all of the individuals files for the 50 puzzles of the analysis part because it seemed unreasonable.
-Instead, we compiled all the results into one file per algorithm and per heuristic.
+Instead, we compiled all the results into one file per algorithm and per heuristic (the analysis.txt files).
 The solution files and the search files included into the project are the ones from the sample input given by the teacher.

 GreedyBestFirst is a runnable python file like the other algorithms, even if it doesn't have the .py extension